Cruise Ship Officer

 Are there any additional cruise-ship safety precautions that are being put into place as a result of the Italy disaster?

-Asked by JimmyBX almost 13 years ago
+Asked by JimmyBX over 13 years ago

 I don't think you'll see any new international regulations go into effect before the official reports come out about the accident.
 You want to wait and see what really happened before you start legislating ways to prevent it in the future.
 However, what I see as the most likely regulation to change- that you can wait 24 hours after sailing before holding an official muster and emergency drill- has already been adopted by the cruise lines.
 A broad collection of companies announced last week, I think, that they would make it their policy to always hold the emergency drill before sailing.
 Again, regulations don't require this immediately, and almost all companies already did this anyways, but now the lines will be exceeding the international requirements here.
 Also, I am sure companies are doing individual additional precautions.
 These would likely include additional damage control training or additional training for crowd and crisis management for affected crew.
 There is no doubt that companies will also be communicating with their Captains and bridge teams about the accident, and that onboard the officers will be reviewing the accident- and their own procedures- in meetings.
 Carnival Corporation has already announced they will be doing a complete review of all their safety procedures in light of the accident.